monicaps/nearbpo-data-task-level1/README.md

 **Minimal solution**: Create a relational schema using a RDBMS of your choice (MySQL, PostgreSQL, etc.).
 Provide all the SQL statements needed to create the schema (if you want to use a NoSQL database, go ahead!).

 **Preferred solution**: Use AstraDB, a cloud-native implementation of Apache Cassandra.
-You may register for free at https://astra.datastax.com/register (you will get a $25 credit, more that enough to run this task).
+You may register for free at https://astra.datastax.com/register (you will get a $25 credit, more that enough to complete this task).
 If you choose this option, explain all the steps needed to create the schema.

 # 3. Collect the information for populating your database